Video Encoders for Live Streaming – What Broadcasters Need to Know in 2021

 Plus, you own the content and can distribute it however you choose.
 You’re no longer at the mercy of providers dictating how and where your content can be shared.

 Solution partners like Dacast also include APIs (Application Programming Interfaces) and SDKs (Software Development Kits) to make custom development and integration a snap.
 We provide a robust CMS (content management system) to organize and manage your videos.
 Sort by tags, folders, or keywords to generate faster results when searching for large content libraries.

-These are important features most consumer-grade platforms simply don’t have.
+These are important features most consumer-grade streaming platforms simply don’t have.

 Wrapping It Up